- Home

 Eligibility Criteria

-2. Nominees must have received their psychology doctoral degree no more than ten calendar years before the year in which the award is to be awarded. (e.g., for 2024, the degree must have been granted in 2014 or after)
+- Nominees must have received their psychology doctoral degree no more than ten calendar years before the year in which the award is to be awarded. (i.e., for 2025, the degree must have been granted in 2015 or after)

 Candidates should submit all materials at once online:

-2. Nomination letter from self and/or ABPP Specialty Board or Academy.
+- Nomination letter from self and/or ABPP Specialty Board or Academy; letter must address candidate’s membership in one or more under-represented communities.

 The award winner will be chosen based upon

-• Professional strengths and successes identified in nomination letter
+- Professional strengths and successes identified in the nomination letter

-The 2024 nomination will open in January.
-The deadline for submitting a nomination is April 15, 2024.
+The deadline for submitting a nomination is April 15, 2025.

 For questions regarding online submissions, contact us.